Poisoned City

 A speculative reflection on environmental destruction and human resilience in Ghana's illegal mining crisis.

-Tracing a Crisis.
+Tracing a crisis.

 Aerial shot of the polluted Tano River.
 Illegal mines pockmark the surrounding landscape.
 Source: CNN

-'Poisoned City' is a visual reflection on the long-term consequences of galamsey.
-Through three speculative drawings, it documents the current realities and envisions future possibilities.
+Poisoned City is a visual meditation on the long-term impact of galamsey.
+Through three speculative drawings, it captures the brutal present and projects potential futures, tracing a path from extraction to collapse.

-'Poisoned City' is a visual reflection on the long-term consequences of galamsey.
-Through three speculative drawings, it documents the current realities and envisions future possibilities.
+Poisoned City is a visual meditation on the long-term impact of galamsey.
+Through three speculative drawings, it captures the brutal present and projects potential futures, tracing a path from extraction to collapse.

-'Poisoned City' is a visual reflection on the long-term consequences of galamsey.
-Through three speculative drawings, it documents the current realities and envisions future possibilities.
+Poisoned City is a visual meditation on the long-term impact of galamsey.
+Through three speculative drawings, it captures the brutal present and projects potential futures, tracing a path from extraction to collapse.

 Drawing I - Reality